Albert Costa: Tennis career

 At the 2002 French Open, Costa had not won a tour title since 1999 and was seeded 20th, he defeated Richard Gasquet, Nikolay Davydenko and Andrea Gaudenzi to reach the fourth round, where he defeated two time defending-champion and former world No. 1 Gustavo Kuerten in straight sets.
 Costa followed up with a five-set victory over Argentina's Guillermo Cañas in the quarterfinals.
 He then defeated fellow-Spaniard, former world No. 2 and long-time friend Àlex Corretja in a four-set semifinal.
 In the final, Costa came up against another Spaniard, future world No. 1, Juan Carlos Ferrero.
 Ferrero had been in fine form in the run-up to the event and most observers considered him to be the heavy favourite going into the final.
 But Costa won in four sets to claim his first Grand Slam title.
 Costa destroyed Ferrero, who could only win nine points during Costa's service games in the first 2 sets.
 "It was the best match of my life" said Costa afterwards.
 The win propelled him to his career-high singles ranking of World No. 6 in July 2002.

 Coming into the 2003 French Open as the defending champion, Albert Costa spent a total of 21 hours and 15 minutes on court, winning four five-setters before eventually being knocked out in a semifinal by Ferrero (who went on to win the title).
+Coincidentally, the match between Costa and Ferrero was a rematch of the previous year's final.

 Over the course of his career, Costa won 12 top-level singles titles.
 In 2005, he claimed his first ATP tour doubles title in Doha, partnering with Rafael Nadal.

 Plagued by recurring injuries and a lack of desire, he officially announced his retirement from competitive professional tennis on 21 April 2006, at the completion of the Open Seat 2006 in his hometown in Barcelona.
-In his final tournament, Costa defeated American Vincent Spadea and Slovakian Dominik Hrbatý before losing 6–1, 5–7, 7–5 to Ferrero in the third round.
+In his final tournament, Costa defeated American Vincent Spadea and Slovak Dominik Hrbatý before losing 6–1, 5–7, 7–5 to Ferrero in the third round.